ward/semantic-merge-conflicts-scam2023/README.md

 }
 ```

-Data related to paper "Symbolic Execution to Detect Semantic Merge Conflicts"
+Data related to paper "[Symbolic Execution to Detect Semantic Merge
-at the International Working Conference on Source Code Analysis and
+Conflicts][paper]" at the International Working Conference on Source Code
-Manipulation (SCAM) 2023.
+Analysis and Manipulation (SCAM) 2023.

+[paper]: paper.pdf